Attorneys Protecting The Futures Of Young People Charged With A Crime

 The main objective of the juvenile justice system is rehabilitation over punishment.
 However, it is important to remember that juvenile charges can have serious long-lasting consequences.
 Depending on the circumstances, juveniles can have their rights taken away and spend time in a jail or detention facility.
 They can be excluded from receiving college financial aid, accessing various educational opportunities, joining the military, and living in public housing.
 The justice system can continue to be involved in the juvenile’s life well into adulthood.
 If a juvenile is charged with a felony, he or she can even be sentenced as an adult, and the adult criminal court is no laughing matter.

 If a judge has waived your child’s juvenile court protections, or if your child has been automatically transferred to the adult system and is facing trial as an adult, you have to have a strong case and an aggressive, knowledgeable defense attorney on your side.
-If your child or anyone you know is charged with a juvenile crime, contact Robert Foley Law immediately for a free initial consultation.
+If your child or anyone you know is charged with a juvenile crime, contact Foley & Wilson Law Firm in Fort Myers and Naples, Florida, for a free initial consultation.
+We serve clients throughout Lee and Collier counties.
+Just call 239-984-9115 or fill out our online contact form.